 We generate revenues in the form of interest income, primarily from our investments in debt securities, loan origination and other fees and dividend income.
 Fees generated in connection with our debt investments are recognized over the life of the loan using the effective interest method or, in some cases, recognized as earned.
 In addition, we generate revenue in the form of capital gains, if any, on warrants or other equity-related securities that we acquire from our portfolio companies.
 Our debt investments generally have a term of between three and seven years and typically bear interest at fixed rates between 10.0% and 15.0% per annum.
 Certain of our debt investments have a form of interest, referred to as payment-in-kind, or PIK, interest, that is not paid currently but is instead accrued and added to the loan balance and paid at the end of the term.
 In our negotiations with potential portfolio companies, we generally seek to minimize PIK interest.
 Cash interest on our debt investments is generally payable monthly; however, some of our debt investments pay cash interest on a quarterly basis.
-As of June 30, 2015 and December 31, 2014, the weighted average yield on our outstanding debt investments other than non-accrual debt investments was approximately 12.6% and 13.0%, respectively.
-The weighted average yield on all of our outstanding investments (including equity and equity-linked investments but excluding non-accrual debt investments) was approximately 10.9% and 11.6% as of June 30, 2015 and December 31, 2014, respectively.
-The weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 10.9% and 11.6% as of June 30, 2015 and December 31, 2014, respectively.
-The weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 10.5% and 10.8% as of June 30, 2015 and December 31, 2014, respectively.
+As of September 30, 2015 and December 31, 2014, the weighted average yield on our outstanding debt investments other than non-accrual debt investments was approximately 12.3% and 13.0%, respectively.
+The weighted average yield on all of our outstanding investments (including equity and equity-linked investments but excluding non-accrual debt investments) was approximately 10.7% and 11.6% as of September 30, 2015 and December 31, 2014, respectively.
+The weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 10.4% and 10.8% as of September 30, 2015 and December 31, 2014, respectively.